rankutah/blog/sites/rank-utah/content/pricing.md

 - Majorly customized or out‑of‑the‑ordinary work (e.g., complex tools, custom integrations, web apps, or bulk content migrations) is quoted separately
 - Heavy request bursts may be queued to maintain quality

-### Is Website Design included in the Local SEO plan?
-No. Local SEO is a separate service.
-If you need both, choose the bundle to save $49/month.

 ### How long does a new site take?
 Sites can be built in 2-3 weeks with your frequent coordination.